-Law Issue Limit of claims Remedy 31 Ball wrongly removed or not removed from the game End of game Play cancelled from point where it was first affected, any errors discovered must be treated, player entitled to play then plays and may choose any line of play 32 Player misled by misplaced clip, misplaced ball or misleading information End of game Player misled entitled to replay from point when play was first affected and must follow different line of play in replay .
-Any errors discovered must be treated.
-32.5 Player who claimed to have been misled fails to adopt different line of play in replay When third stroke of replay is played Replay is cancelled and original play reinstated.
-Any errors discovered during cancelled replay must be treated.
-Player entitled to play then plays.
-33 Striker involves any ball that is an outside agency in the game instead of a ball in play End of game All play after first stroke affected by involvement of outside agency in game or influenced by its presence on court cancelled, correct ball reinstated.
-Striker resumes turn, subject to remedies required for any errors discovered.
-33.2.2 Striker swaps ball of game with another of same type and colour while both are off the court End of game If play not affected, swap is reversed when discovered and play continues.
-Striker resumes turn, subject to remedies required for any errors discovered.
-34 Outside agency or player interferes with a ball during a stroke When next stroke is played Striker must replay stroke if conditions in Law 34.2.1 satisfied, otherwise balls placed where they would have come to rest had interference not occurred.
-34.3 Striker required to replay stroke following interference fails to attempt same stroke When next stroke is played Opponent has choice of accepting outcome of replay or requiring striker to replay original stroke again.
-34.6.2 Loose impediment interferes with stroke When next stroke is played No remedy, unless there are exceptional circumstances to be handled in accordance with overriding law (Law 63.2).
-35 Outside agency or opponent interferes with playing of a stroke When next stroke is played Striker must replay same stroke with same objectives 35.3 Striker required to replay stroke following interference with the stroke fails to attempt same stroke When next stroke is played Opponent has choice of accepting outcome of replay or requiring striker to replay original stroke again 36 Ball moves or is unlawfully moved by player between strokes When next stroke is played Ball must be replaced.
+Law Issue Limit of claims Remedy 34 Outside agency or player interferes with a ball during a stroke When next stroke is played Striker must replay same stroke with same objectives if conditions in Law 34.2.1 satisfied.
+Otherwise balls placed where they would have come to rest had interference not occurred.
+34.3 Striker required to replay stroke following interference with a ball fails to attempt same stroke When next stroke is played Opponent has choice of accepting outcome of replay or requiring striker to replay original stroke again.
+34.6.2 Loose impediment interferes with stroke When next stroke is played No remedy, unless there are exceptional circumstances to be handled in accordance with overriding law (Law 63).
+35 Outside agency or opponent interferes with playing of a stroke When next stroke is played Striker must replay same stroke with same objectives.
+Exceptional cases may be dealt with under the overriding law (Law 63).
+35.3 Striker required to replay stroke following interference with the stroke fails to attempt same stroke When next stroke is played Opponent has choice of accepting outcome of replay or requiring striker to replay original stroke again.
+36.2.1 Ball moves or is unlawfully moved by natural forces, outside agency or player other than striker between strokes When next stroke is played Ball must be replaced.
 If not replaced, Law 28 applies.

-36.2.2 Striker interferes with striker's ball between strokes When next stroke is played Ball must be replaced.
+Law Issue Limit of claims Remedy 36.2.2 Striker interferes with striker's ball between strokes When next stroke is played Ball must be replaced.
 Striker may continue turn but when next stroke is a single-ball stroke may not attempt any critical stroke 36.2.3 Striker interferes with ball other than striker's ball between strokes When next stroke is played Ball must be replaced.
 Striker may continue turn but when next stroke is a single-ball stroke may not attempt any critical stroke that would involve ball interfered with.
-36.5 Striker attempts a critical stroke in breach of Laws 36.2.2 or 36.2.3 When next stroke is played Referee appealed to may use overriding law to impose appropriate penalty.
-37.2 Fixed obstacle or change of level outside court interferes with playing of stroke When affected stroke is played Ball may be moved to provide relief from interference.
+36.5 Striker attempts a critical stroke in breach of Laws 36.2.2 or 36.2.3 When next stroke is played Referee appealed to may use overriding law (Law 63) to impose appropriate penalty.
+37.2 Fixed obstacle or change of level outside court likely to interfere with playing of next stroke When affected stroke is played Striker's ball may be moved to provide relief from interference.
 Other balls foreseeably involved in stroke must be moved similarly.
-37.3 Special damage to court likely to interfere with next stroke When affected stroke is played Repair damage where practicable.
+37.3 Special damage to court likely to interfere with playing of next stroke When affected stroke is played Repair damage where practicable.
 Otherwise move ball(s) to avoid damage, but never to striker's advantage.
 38.1 Striker quits court mistakenly believing turn has ended When first stroke of opponent's next turn is played Striker is entitled to resume turn.
 38.2 Stroke materially affected by ball contacting both hoop uprights simultaneously When next stroke is played Striker may choose to replay stroke after equipment corrected provided no unrelated fault has occurred.
 If replay chosen striker must attempt to get ball through hoop again.
+If replay not

+Law Issue Limit of claims Remedy

-If replay not chosen outcome of original stroke stands.
+chosen outcome of original stroke stands.

 38.2.4 Striker chooses replay of stroke affected by faulty equipment but does not attempt to get ball through hoop again in replay.
 When next stroke is played Opponent has choice of accepting outcome of replay or requiring further replay of attempt to get ball through hoop